lozjackson/ember-auto-save/README.md

 # Ember-auto-save

-An Ember-cli addon that provides auto-save functionality for ember-data models.
+An Ember-cli addon that provides auto-save functionality for Ember applications.

 ## Demo